oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 import component from 'ui/component';
 import tabsTpl from 'tpl/tabs';
 export function tabsFactory(config) {
+    // This variable is scoped and liked to the created instance.
+    // It won't be shared.
     let tabs = [];

+    // Since this code is directly relying on the `tabs` variable, it cannot
-    const tabsApi = {
+    // be moved outside of the factory. const tabsApi = {
         setTabs(newTabs) {
             tabs = [...newTabs];